 Travel with us to our writing retreat at Ghost Ranch!

-For fifteen years together, our group of women writers (bereaved mothers at the start) have written together, traveled together to writing retreats and accompanied each other through life journeys.
+For fifteen years together, our group of women writers have written together, traveled together to writing retreats and walked beside each other through life journeys.
 This time, two of us are traveling ahead of the rest, scouts of sorts (or cheerleaders—see story below) to Ghost Ranch, where Georgia O’Keeffe lived and worked.
-O’Keeffe’s life and works has inspired many of us, not just with her art but her spirit and her independence has made us appreciate strong women in our families and our groups.
+O’Keeffe’s life has inspired many of us, not just with her art, but her spirit and her independence has made us appreciate strong women in our families and our groups.
 Because we write—that practice has taken us farther along on our journeys—Dottye and Kay are recording some traveling thoughts, creating another map to move farther along.

 And they’re off!!!
 Our first stop was at the NC/VA border so that Kay could take a photo of the “Welcome to Virginia” sign.
 We continued on a lovely drive along I-77, a part of the Scenic Byway “located along the lower elevations of the Appalachian Mountain Range,” which the AAA guidebook’s description continued this way, “Venture inside the Jefferson National Forest for a chance to listen to the soft breezes rustling through the leaves as you step into this abundant wildlife habitat.
 Practice stillness and wait for one of the local deer or squirrel to pass….”